UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_16.md

 # Effective use of colour for quantitative data

-Notes: This slide deck describes how to choose color to accurately represent numerical data.
+Notes: This slide deck describes how to choose colour to accurately represent numerical data.

 ---